 Collaborating with the Leeds Social Sciences Institute

-I first learned about the Leeds Social Sciences Institute after attending the Festival of Ideas in spring this year.
+I first learned about the Leeds Social Sciences Institute after attending the Festival of Ideas in the spring of this year.
 When I learned about their mission, I thought there was a clear synergy between what we do and their organisation:

 “The Leeds Social Sciences Institute is committed to fostering collaborations that can produce ‘research with impact’.
 It supports interdisciplinarity and promotes relations with external partners in the public, private and third sectors, on a local, national and international scale.”